-- Son of the Mask: Loki constantly searches both in the Mask Meuseum in Edge City & in every store & house in Fringe City for the Green God-Mask.
-Every mask he finds are only exotic fake replicas with the engraved words:"Made In Pakistan", The real God- Had a mind of it's own.
+- Son of the Mask: Loki constantly searches both in the Mask Museum in Edge City and in every store and house in Fringe City for the green god-mask.
+Every mask he finds is just a replica with the engraved words "Made in Pakistan."

-- Godzilla (1998): Jean Reno's character is openly disgusted by American coffee.
+- Godzilla: Jean Reno's character is openly disgusted by American coffee.
 One of his colleagues hands him a mug of what he's told is French Roast, only for him to spit it out in disgust.

 Colleague: American French Roast.